MauroDataMapper/docs/docs/user-guides/introduction.md

 [Feature switches](feature-switches/feature-switches.md)
-:  This user guide will walk you through the management and purpose of **feature switches** as well as how to add them to Mauro.
+:  This user guide will walk you through **feature switches** that allow administrators to enable or disable certain Mauro features.

 ---

 [Dynamic Profiles](dynamic-profiles/dynamic-profiles.md)
 :  This user guide walks through the steps for creating and managing **dynamic